 The Carriage Roads and stone bridges in Acadia National Park (a 57 mile network of woodland roads free of motor vehicles) were financed and directed by John D. Rockefeller, Jr., between 1913 and 1940, for hikers, bikers, horseback riders and carriages.
-Approximately 45 miles of the roads within the park allow the activities of cross-country skiing and limited snowmobiling. (view photos)
+Approximately 45 miles of the roads within the park on Mount Desert Island allow the activities of cross-country skiing and limited snowmobiling.

-The Carriage Roads are the best example of turn of the century “broken stone” roads in America today.
+The Carriage Roads are the best example of turn-of-the-century “broken stone” roads in America today.
 Granite from Mount Desert Island was quarried by the construction crews for road material and bridge facing.
-Native vegetation such as fern and wild blueberries was tastefully used to landscape the roadside.
-(Click Carriage Roads for a map furnished by U.S. National Parks.)
+Native vegetation such as fern and wild blueberries was tastefully used throughout to landscape the roadside.

-There also are more than 120 miles of hiking trails in Acadia National Park that range from short, level surf walks to the steep Precipice Trail.
+There also are more than 120 miles of hiking trails in Acadia National Park that range from short, level surf walks to the steep and challenging Precipice Trail.
 Connecting trails enable the skilled and hardy hiker to scale several Acadia peaks in one trip.
-Settings vary widely from deep woods to mountain summits and shoreline with views of the ocean and outer islands.
+Settings vary widely from deep wooded forests to high mountain summits and shorelines with views of the ocean and outer islands.

 © 2001 - 2014 Greg A. Hartford, AcadiaMagic.com